github/rest-api-docs-md/users/{username}/orgs/get.md

 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+List [public organization memberships](https://docs.github.com/articles/publicizing-or-concealing-organization-membership) for the specified user.

+This method only lists _public_ memberships, regardless of authentication.
+If you need to fetch all of the organization memberships (public and private) for the authenticated user, use the [List organizations for the authenticated user](https://docs.github.com/rest/orgs/orgs#list-organizations-for-the-authenticated-user) API instead.